 These changes would lower federal revenue by about $350 billion over the next decade, thus adding to the deficit.

-Biden would expand the Earned Income Tax Credit (EITC) for workers without children, aged 65 or older.
+Biden would expand the Earned Income Tax Credit (EITC) for workers without children, ages 65 or older.

 Tax Breaks for Lower- and Middle-Income Taxpayers